-Brooks, a Republican, was the representative for Massachusetts's 7th congressional district from 1869 to 1873.
+Brooks was the representative for Massachusetts’s 7th congressional district and was a Republican.
+He served from 1869 to 1873.

 From Dec 1869 to May 1872, Brooks missed 65 of 836 roll call votes, which is 7.8%.
 This is better than the median of 24.6% among the lifetime records of representatives serving in May 1872.
 The chart below reports missed votes over time.